Read our in-depth guide to know about the different types of drums around the world.

 Types of Hand Drums

-Hand drums are one of the oldest types of instruments in the world.
+Hand drums are one of the oldest types of percussion instruments in the world.
 They are prevalent across multiple ancient cultures worldwide, with each having its unique characteristics and sound.

 Hand drums are a powerful tool in any drum kit due to their unique tone and cultural significance.
 As you would expect, hand drums are played primarily with your hands; you can also strike with tippers and mallets.